Intercourse, Lies, and Passionola – Cocktail Wonk

 Kitty Davis Airliner Commercial 1944

-Though not a tropical drink, one other early reference to passionola in blended drinks is a Southern Consolation commercial from 1942 noting it was “value attempting” a jigger of SoCo, a half-jigger of passionola, ice cubes, and topped with champagne.
+Though not a tropical drink, one other early reference to passionola in combined drinks is a Southern Consolation commercial from 1942 noting it was “value attempting” a jigger of SoCo, a half-jigger of passionola, ice cubes, and topped with champagne.

 Southern Consolation commercial, LIFE Journal 1942